aws-samples/aws-modernization-with-epsagon/content/90_Cleanup/_index.md

 The delete will fail, so hit the delete again, and remove the EpsagonTrailBucket manually:
 ![Delete](/images/cleanup/delete2.png)

-In addition, make sure to remove the Cloud9 environment that you set up.
+In addition, make sure to remove the following resources:
+1. Cloud9 environment that you set up.
+2. IAM user that you've created